 adb reboot bootloader

 Your device will successfully boot into bootloader/fastboot mode.
-Now just follow the below steps in order to unlock the bootloader of your device.
+Now just follow the below steps in order to finally unlock your device’s bootloader.

 - Make sure your device is in bootloader/fastboot mode and connected to PC.

-- In order to unlock the bootloader of Google Nexus or Pixel devices launched in 2015 or later, type the below command:
+- In order to unlock the bootloader of Google Nexus/Pixel devices or other OEM devices launched in 2015 or later, type the below command:

 fastboot flashing unlock